 each other and with a wide variety of partners, of all experience

-levels, in both roles, to all kinds of music, in all kinds of embraces,
+levels, in both roles, with all kinds of music, in all kinds of

 Stephen + Deb dancing Tango on the Beach, 2005